ADHD Treatment in Willmar, Minnesota

 • Often making mistakes with schoolwork or rushing through it

-• Getting distracted easily, or being forgetful
+• Getting distracted easily, or being forgetful-forgetting to call or text people back at times

-• Losing things constantly–backpacks, books, homework, jackets
+• Losing things constantly–backpacks, books, homework, jackets, cell phones

-• Difficulty waiting their turn or interrupting others
+• Difficulty waiting their turn or interrupting others when they are talking

-• Knows what to do but can't seem to make themselves do it
+• Knows what to do but can't seem to make themselves do it especially when doing things they do not enjoy

 In teens, young adults, and adults: